markvdb/diybookscanner.eu/mechanical_assembly.md

 * assembled 30x30mm aluminium tubes (see previous step)
 * 1x allen key M5

 Assemble the base by screwing the furniture cap nuts onto the threaded rod.
+(Sorry about the bad picture from a test build.)
 ![screw base together](pictures/screw_base_together.jpg "screw base together")

 ### Mounting the pulleys onto the base side plates